Mr. Chuck Baker

-Danialle Lovik is a key part of the Member Services team, responsible for member engagement platforms including the website, Twitter, Facebook, Views and News and more.
+Danialle Lovik is a key part of the Member Services team, responsible for member engagement platforms and the management of staff platforms.
 In addition, Lovik supports event management and analysis, and member database management.
 Lovik brings a decade of experience in private sector and non-profit organizations supporting member relations, administration, and events, most recently in the transportation industry for Two Men and a Truck.
 Lovik is a graduate of Michigan State University.

 Fred Oelsner serves as the staff liaison to the ASLRRA Technology Committee and represents the association within various industry groups, on topics such as customer service and event reporting, positive train control, geographic information systems, cybersecurity and other topics.
 He also manages the data and technology resources of ASLRRA, utilized for the association’s DC advocacy efforts, membership services and operations.
 Immediately prior to ASLRRA, Fred worked for Chambers, Conlon & Hartwell (CC&H), a DC-based government affairs and association management firm, where he utilized data analysis and geographic information systems tools to research transportation issues and advocate policy positions for CC&H’s clients, including ASLRRA.
 Additionally, at CC&H he developed grant applications for railroads, including those for U.S. DOT's discretionary grant programs, and served as the American Railway Development Association’s manager, handling event planning and day-to-day operations.
 Originally from Colorado, Oelsner holds degrees from the Colorado School of Mines and the University of Denver.